Legal advice for your settlement agreement

 - Relate to the employee’s particular complaint or legal proceedings

-- Record that the statutory conditions for compromise agreements have been met
+- Record that the statutory conditions for a settlement or compromise agreements have been met

 - Confirm that the employee has had legal advice from an independent adviser and identify the independent adviser